escapeanaemia/OpenFrameworks-iOS/README.md

 ## Start Project
 you can start your project by using 'projectGenerator'.
 But it's not work well..

-So I find other way to get start your project
+So I found other way to get start your project

 you can find 'emptyExample' folder